 The Gabor Medal 2022 is awarded to Professor Graham Medley OBE for leading an interdisciplinary team of biologists, clinicians, mathematicians and statisticians who provided SAGE with epidemiological modelling expertise concerning the COVID-19 pandemic.

+The Gabor Medal is now awarded annually for distinction of interdisciplinary work between the life sciences with other disciplines.
 The award was created in memory of the engineer Dennis Gabor FRS (PDF), Nobel Prize winner and inventor of holography.
-The first award was made in 1989 and the lectureship is accompanied by a medal and a gift of £2,000.
+The first award was made in 1989.
+The medal is of silver gilt, is awarded annually and is accompanied by a gift of £2,000.